 If you’re planning something a Bit Special for Valentine’s Day (or indeed any romantic milestone) here’s how you could really mark the occasion:

 • Sponsor a race in your loved one’s name – such as the E.b.f.
 Harry & Doreen Chapman Golden Wedding Anniversary Maiden Stakes and the Caroline Louise Will You Marry Me Maiden Stakes that took place at Pontefract.
-Prices start from £500 at www.pontefract-races.co.uk (‘No Frills Sponsorship’) or from £400+VAT for the Family & Friends Sponsorship at www.stratfordracecourse.net for example.
+Prices start from £500 at www.pontefract-races.co.uk (‘No Frills Sponsorship’) for example.
 Packages include presenting winners with their prize and choosing the Best Turned Out winner as well as naming the race and seeing it printed in the racecard.

-• Propose during a Romantic Meal for Two at Goodwood’s Bar & Grill (offer runs 14th February from 7pm) to share a mouthwatering three course meal with canapés and a glass of bubbly, from £40 per person.
+• Propose during a Romantic Meal for Two at Goodwood’s The Kennels (offer runs 14th February from 7pm) to share a mouthwatering three course meal with canapés and a glass of bubbly, from £95 per person.
 See www.goodwood.com for more information.

 • Place an advertisement in the racecard e.g. containing your marriage proposal or announcing your wedding anniversary etc. – prices start from £100 for a full page or £60 for a half page ad at Kelso for example.